GED Math: The Most Feared Subject made Easier.

 - Can I use scale factors to determine the magnitude of size change?
 Can I convert between actual drawings and scale drawings?

-- Can I solve multi-step, arithmetic, real-world problems using rations or proportions including those that require converting units of measure?
+- Can I solve multi-step, arithmetic, real-world problems using ratios or proportions including those that require converting units of measure?

 - Can I solve two-step, arithmetic, real world problems involving percents?